 Please inquire for all questions including pricing and availability for full-service microblading as well as touch-ups at 847-780-6211 (Text or Call) or e-mail me at email@example.com.
-My studio location is in Elk Grove Village, IL.
+My studio location is in Mount Prospect, IL.

 What is Microblading?